raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 - Reducing development time
 - Shielding developers from having to write Javascript

-However, in *highly customized user interfaces for public websites*, Primefaces may have the opposite effect.
+However, in *highly customized user interfaces*, Primefaces may have the opposite effect.
 For the Dataverse project in particular, the benefits have been nearly negated.

 The remainder of this page three ways in which Primefaces has a negative effect on the development process: